 - a.
 Special Education Pre-School- Highland provides a pre-school program for children with special needs, ages 3-5.
 The pre-school program is integrated with the Lewis County Head Start.
 Classes are held 3 days a week at 213 West Main, Craigmont.
-Referrals can be made at the school office or at the Pre-School. - b.
+Referrals can be made at the Pre-School. - b.
 Special Education- Special Education services are provided for students in grades K-6.
-Referrals for Response to Intervention (RTI) services may be obtained by visiting the office or the special education classroom.
-This program utilizes an in-class model primarily along with a pullout model when deemed necessary. - c.
+Referrals for Multi-Tiered Systems of Support (MTSS) services may be obtained by visiting the office or the special education classroom.
+This program utilizes primarily an in-class instruction along with a pull-out model when deemed necessary. - c.
 Title I- Our Title I program serves elementary students in both math and reading.
 The Special Education teacher and paraprofessionals work in the regular classroom to assist eligible students.
 Occasionally students receive support out of the classroom. - d.
 Psychological/Counseling Services- There are psychological and counseling services available to students of Highland Elementary on a part-time basis.
 Services are provided through testing, counseling in and out of classrooms with individuals or groups as defined by need or request.
-Referrals for these services can be made by parents/guardians, teachers, the Highland Assistance Team, or the administration. - e.
+Referrals for these services can be made by parents/guardians, teachers, the Highland MTSS Team, or the administration. - e.
 Speech/Language Therapy-The Communication Disorder Specialist offers speech and languagetherapy to students in pre-school through grade six.
-Referrals can be made through classroom teachers, the RTI team, or the administration.
+Referrals can be made through classroom teachers, the MTSS team, or the administration.